MorningLightMountain713/FluxVault/README.md

   * bind_port - the port to listen on.
 8888 by default.
   * enable_local_fileserver - for multicomponent apps.
 If you want to share the secret files to other components.
   * local_fileserver_port - the port to serve files on.
 2080 by default.
-  * manage_files - comma seperated string of files you want the keeper to provide to the application.
+  * managed_files - comma seperated string of files you want the keeper to provide to the application.
   * working_dir - where the files will be stored locally.
-  * whitelist_addresses - comma seperated string of ip addresses that are allowed to talk to the agent. (your home ip address)
+  * whitelisted_addresses - comma seperated string of ip addresses that are allowed to talk to the agent. (your home ip address)
   * disable_authentication - Development only - don't do this on a real app.

 ### Keeper specific configuration options